dmiyakawa/atcoder-playground/README.md

-# python-atcoder
+# About This Repository

-Misc programs for AtCoder
+Misc programs for AtCoder, AOJ, and any other Competition Programming